MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 # HoloLens Kiosk reference information

+This page contains helpful information for setting up your HoloLens device's kiosk mode.
+This include AUMIDs for inbox apps and locating yours, as well as several XML samples for Kiosk mode, that are just a few edits away from being ready to use for several different senarios.
+For information on setting up a Kiosk please read the [set up a Kiosk page.](hololens-kiosk.md)

 ## HoloLens AUMIDs

 For general information about how to choose kiosk apps, see [Guidelines for choosing an app for assigned access (kiosk mode)](/windows/configuration/guidelines-for-assigned-access-app).